 “There are obstacles to a broader organizing wave gaining momentum in the service sector.”

 Yet there are obstacles to a broader organizing wave gaining momentum in the service sector.
-As encouraging as Starbucks Workers United’s initial victories appear to be, certain structural aspects of the restaurant- and retail-service industries inhibit organizing on anything close to scale that would partly make up for the steady decline of industrial unions.
+As encouraging as Starbucks Workers United’s initial victories appear to be, certain structural aspects of the restaurant- and retail-service industries inhibit organizing on a scale that would partly make up for the steady decline of industrial unions.
 And the statistics cast a bleak cloud over the already-daunting task facing organized labor in unionizing these industries.
 At 3.2 percent, food preparation and related occupations ranked among the sectors with the lowest unionization rates in 2023, according to a report from the Bureau of Labor Statistics.